Find out about disabled facilities grants

 The first thing that needs to happen is for an Occupational Therapist (OT) to assess your needs.
 No grant may be applied for or given without the support of this assessment.
-You can ask for an OT assessment by contacting Care Line on 0800 085 66 66, or visit the Care Line page.
+You can ask for an OT assessment by contacting Care Line on 0800 085 66 66, or by visiting the Care Line webpage.
 There is also an online enquiry form below:

 Being assessed for the grant

-An occupational therapist will carry out a needs based assessment of your needs and will be asked for further information, including financial information, by phone.
+An occupational therapist will carry out a needs based assessment and will ask you for further information, including financial details, by phone.
 Each case will be prioritised according to need.